Saeb Erekat: Personal life and education

 Erekat was born in Abu Dis.
 He was a member of the Palestinian branch of the Erekat family, itself a branch of the Howeitat tribal confederation.
-Erekat was one of seven children, with his brothers and sisters living outside of Israel or the Palestinian territories.
+Erekat was one of seven children, with his brothers and sisters living outside of Israel or Palestine.
 He was 12 years old when the Israelis occupied the West Bank, and was detained by them a year later for writing anti-occupation graffiti, posting fliers and throwing stones.

 In 1972, Erekat moved to San Francisco, California, to attend college.
 He spent two years at City College of San Francisco, a two-year community college.
 He then transferred to San Francisco State University.
 There, Erekat received a BA in international relations (in 1977) and an MA in political science (in 1979).
 He completed his PhD in peace and conflict studies at the University of Bradford in England (in 1983).

 Erekat was married to Neameh, and was the father of twin daughters Dalal and Salam; and two sons, Ali and Muhammad.